Water Treatment Fundamentals

 1. Will cause an increase of water to be bled from the system due to the system’s demand for lower allowable cycles to concentrate within the system.

-2. Due to certain chemical limitations, it will require a greater effort and cost to control microbiological problems.
+2. Due to certain chemical limitations, it will require a greater effort and cost to control microbiological problems. - pH or alkalinity control program. (the pH levels reached in the system = 6.9 to 7.5)ADVANTAGES:

 1. Will allow much higher concentrations to develop within the cooling system.